 When you save and invest with goals in mind, you make a commitment.
 From that commitment, a plan or strategy emerges.
 In contrast, others will save a little here, invest a little there, and hope for the best – but as the saying goes, hope is not a strategy.

-Ken Weise, an LPL Financial Advisor, provided this article.
+Ken Weise, an LPK Financial Advisor, provided this article.
 He can be reached at 707-584-6690.
-Securities offered through LPL Financial.
-Member FINRA/SIPC.
-The opinions of this material are for information purposes only.
+Ken Weise is a registered representative with, and securities offered through LPL Financial, member FINRA/SIPC Investment advice offered through Strategic Wealth Advisors Group, LLC., a registered investment advisor.
+Sonoma County Wealth Advisors and Strategic Wealth Advisors Group are separate entities from PLP Financial.
+The opinions in the material are for information purposes only.